HBPVIS/InDiProv/README.md

     setwasInformedBy
     setwasStartedBy

-# Help and feedback
+# Help and Feedback

-For any questions and feedback please send email to mdkhatami@gmail.com .
+For any questions and feedback please send an e-mail to mdkhatami@gmail.com